spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/build-unreal-fork.md

 To get access to our fork, you need to link your GitHub account to a verified Epic Games account, and agree to the Unreal Engine End User License Agreement ([EULA](https://www.unrealengine.com/en-US/eula)).
 You cannot use the GDK without doing this first.
 To do this, see the [Unreal Engine documentation](https://www.unrealengine.com/en-US/ue4-on-github).

-### Step 2: Getting the Unreal Engine fork source code and Unreal Linux cross-platform support
+### Step 2: Get the Unreal Engine fork source code and Unreal Linux cross-platform support

 > You should clone the Unreal Engine fork into your root directory to avoid file path length errors. <br/>For example: C:\GitHub\UnrealEngine

 1\.
-Clone the [Unreal Engine fork](https://github.com/improbableio/UnrealEngine/tree/4.20-SpatialOSUnrealGDK) repository by opening a terminal and running either of these commands:
+Open a terminal and run either of these commands to clone the [Unreal Engine fork](https://github.com/improbableio/UnrealEngine/tree/4.20-SpatialOSUnrealGDK) repository.

 > You may get a 404 from this link.
 See  the instructions above, under _Unreal Engine EULA_, on how to get access to this repository.